dougeby/IntuneDocs/intune/early-edition.md

 ### iOS Company Portal display large icons <!-- 1454593 -->
 We are fixing a known issue with how the iOS Company Portal displays icons in the app tile.
 If you upload app icons of 120x120 pixels or larger, they now display in the [Company Portal website] (https://portal.manage.microsoft.com) and the iOS Company Portal's apps pages at the full size of the app tile.

-### Easier to understand phrasing for the Company Portal app for Android   <!---1396349--->
-The enrollment process for the Company Portal app for Android has been simplified with new text to make it easier for end users to enroll.

 <!-- the following are present prior to 1709 -->

 ### Intune Managed Browser support for iOS and Android <!---1374196--->
 As of October 2017, the Intune Managed Browser app on Android app will support only devices running Android 4.4 and later.
 The Intune Managed Browser app on iOS will support only devices running iOS 9.0 and later.
 Earlier versions of Android and iOS will be able to continue using the Managed Browser, but will be unable to install new versions of the app and might not be able to access all of the app capabilities.
 We encourage you to update these devices to a supported operating system version.

-### Allow end users to access the Company Portal app for Android without enrollment <!---1169910--->
-End users will soon not have to enroll their device to access the Company Portal app for Android.
-End users at organizations that are using App Protection Policies will no longer receive prompts to enroll their device when they open the Company Portal app.
-End users will also be able to install apps from the Company Portal without enrolling the device.

 ### Improved error message for when a user reaches the maximum number of devices allowed to enroll <!-- 1270370 -->
 Instead of a generic error message, end users see a friendly, actionable error message: "You have enrolled the maximum number of devices allowed by your IT admin.
 Please remove an enrolled device or get help from your IT admin."

-### Inform end users what device information can be seen for iOS <!--739894-->
-We are adding **Ownership Type** to the Device Details screen on the Company Portal app for iOS.
-This allows users to find out more about privacy directly from this page from the Intune end-user docs.
-They will also be able to locate this information on the About screen.

-### Apps details pages display new information for Android devices <!--1287476-->
-The apps detail page of the Company Portal app for Android will display the app categories that the IT admin has defined for that app.

-### Intune Mobile Application Management (MAM) dialog boxes now have a modern interface <!-- 1199015 -->
-Intune Mobile Application Management (MAM) dialog boxes have been updated to the modern look-and-feel.
-The dialog boxes function in the same way as the previous style.

-On modern Android devices, error or notification dialog boxes displayed by Intune will now show updated look-and-feel.

 ## Notices
 ### Apple to require updates for Application Transport Security <!--748318-->
 Beginning in Spring 2017, Apple has announced that they will enforce specific requirements for Application Transport Security (ATS).
 ATS is used to enforce stricter security on all app communications over HTTPS.
 This change impacts Intune customers using the iOS Company Portal apps.
 Review our [Intune support blog](https://aka.ms/compportalats) for more details.

-### Plan for change: Intune is changing the Intune Partner Portal experience <!-- 1050016 -->
-We are removing the Intune Partner page from manage.microsoft.com beginning with the service update in mid-May 2017.

-If you are a partner administrator, you will no longer be able to view and take action on behalf of your customers from the Intune Partner page, but will instead need to sign in at one of two other partner portals at Microsoft.

-Both the [Microsoft Partner Center](https://partnercenter.microsoft.com/) and the [Microsoft Office 365 Partner Admin Center](https://portal.office.com/) will allow you to sign into the customer accounts you manage.
-Moving forward as a partner, please use one of these sites to manage your customers.